engtuncay/engtuncay.github.io/svelte/notes/svelte-01-basic.md

 ```

-❗ You can use any object as the key, as Svelte uses a `Map` internally — in other words you could do (`thing`) instead of (`thing.id`).
+❗ You can use any object as `the key`, as Svelte uses a `Map` internally — in other words you could do (`thing`) instead of (`thing.id`).
 Using a string or number is generally safer, however, since it means identity persists without referential equality, for example when updating with fresh data from an API server.

+--*REVIEW - unique key for every iteration

 ## 4.5 Await blocks